sohzm/wisk/CONTRIBUTING.md

 ## License

 By contributing to Wisk, you agree that your contributions will be licensed under the Functional Source License (FSL), Version 1.1.

----

-Remember: Keep it simple, focused, and performant!
+See [LICENSE.md](LICENSE.md).